How to Use LLMs to Extract Document Information

 Image Search with AI Models

-By using just an image on a mobile device, the search application is designed to return matches from the database that are either identical or bear a high resemblance to the original uploaded image.
-Here, we describe the technology behind this powerful functionality.
+Using just an image on a mobile device, the search application is designed to return matches from the database that are either identical or resemble the original uploaded image.
+In this blog, we describe the technology behind this powerful functionality.

 Build With Us